deephaven/deploy/README.md

     cd deploy
 ```

-This repo consists of terraform code along with deephaven code which can be used to run the deephaven application.
+This repo consists of terraform code along with deephaven code which can be used to run the Deephaven application.

-5) Once repo is downloaded Open to the terraform.tfvars file and change the app_project and gcp_auth_file
+5) Once repo is downloaded Open the terraform.tfvars file and change the app_project and gcp_auth_file

    Replace the following values: